Introduction to Western Connecticut State University

 The Kathwari Honors Program coordinates the highest level of challenging academic courses across all disciplines.
 Honors students also gain face-to-face access to noted figures in the arts, sciences, business and world affairs such as the Dalai Lama, scientist Dr. Jane Goodall and Nobel Peace Laureate Leymah Gbowee, who have all spoken on campus.

-For four years in a row, the Theatre Arts Department has won top national awards at the Kennedy Center American College Theater Festival, including Outstanding Production of a Musical twice.
+For four years in a row, the Theatre Arts Department has won top national awards at the Kennedy Center American College Theatre Festival, including Outstanding Production of a Musical twice.

 WCSU is a place where you can reach any academic goal.
-For example, six students in recent years have been awarded prestigious Fulbright scholarships to conduct research or teach overseas.
-Nursing graduates pass the state licensing exam at an almost 100 percent rate nearly every year.
+For example six students in recent years, have been awarded prestigious Fulbright scholarships to conduct research or teach overseas.
+Nursing graduates pass the state licensing exam at a 100 percent rate nearly every year.
 WCSU students score among the highest pass rates for the CPA exam among Connecticut universities.
 The Career Success Center is prepared to work with you from your first year at WCSU to offer internships, resume writing advice and career guidance.

 Here at Western Connecticut State University the Facilities Division’s mantra is to build an innovative customer-driven environment which focuses on student satisfaction, high levels of service and efficiencies, and timely responses for deliverables.